wwarthen/RomWBW/Source/Doc/UserGuide.md

 in [Hard Disk Layouts] if you need more information of the disk layout options.

-The partition table in the combo disk images includes an entry for a FAT filesystem starting at 512K with a size of 384K.
-So when using the combo disk image, by default, your disk will have the first 512K dedicated to CP/M slices followed by 384K for a FAT filesystem.
-Note that the pre-allocated FAT partition must still be formatted using `FDISK32` in order to actually use it
-(see [FAT Filesystem Preparation]).
+Although the combo disk images contain only 6 slices of content, they reserve space to store 64 CP/M filesystem slices as well as a single 384MB FAT filesystem.
+Keep in mind that the slices beyond the first 6 are not yet initialized.
+You will need to use the `CLRDIR` application to initialize them before their first use.
+Likewise, the pre-allocated FAT partition must still be formatted using `FAT FORMAT` in order to actually use it (see [FAT Filesystem Preparation]).
+Alternatively, the FAT partition can be formatted on a modern computer.

 The combo disk image layout was designed to fit well on a 1GB hard disk.
-The 512K of CP/M slices and 384K of FAT filesystem all fit inside a 1GB hard disk.
+The 64 CP/M slices (approximately 512MB) and 384MB FAT filesystem all
+fit well within a 1GB hard disk.
 This size choice was a bit arbitrary, but based on the idea that a 1GB CF or SD Card is easy and cheap to acquire.
 It is fine if your hard disk is smaller than 1GB.
-It just means that it will not be possible to use the pre-allocated FAT filesystem partition (you will get I/O errors if you attempt to do so).
+It just means that it will not be possible to use the pre-allocated FAT filesystem partition and any CP/M filesystem slices that don't fit.
+You will get I/O errors if you attempt to access an area beyond the end of the physical hard disk.

-The 512KB area of the combo disk image set aside for slices can contain approximately 64 slices (8MB per slice).
-If your actual hard disk is less than 512KB, then this will correspondingly reduce the number of possible slices.
-If your hard disk is smaller than 64MB, then you will find that some of the higher drive letters do not work because they exist "off the end" of the hard disk.
+**WARNING**:Your hard disk may be too small to contain the full 64 CP/M filesystem slices.
+The true number of CP/M filesystem slices that will fit on your specific physical hard disk can be calculated as described in [Hard Disk Capacity].

-For RomWBW systems with a single hard disk (typical), you will notice that an OS will pre-allocate 8 drive letters to the hard disk.
-If the combo disk image is being used, only the first 6 drive letters (A: - H:) will have any content because the combo disk image only provides 6 slices.
-The subsequent drives (I: - J:) will have no content and will not be pre-initialized.
-If you want to use any slices beyond the first 6, you must initialize them using `CLRDIR` first.
+For RomWBW systems with a single hard disk (typical), you will notice that the OS will pre-allocate 8 drive letters to the hard disk.
+If the combo disk image is being used, only the first 6 drive letters (typically C: - H:) will have any content because the combo disk image only provides 6 slices.
+The subsequent drives (typically I: - J:) will have no content and will not be pre-initialized.
+If you want to use any slices beyond the first 6 on the hard disk, then you must initialize them using `CLRDIR` first.

 A great way to maintain your own data on a hard disk is to put this data in slices beyond the first 6.
 By doing so, you can always "reimage" your drive with the combo image without overlaying the data stored in the slices beyond the first 6.
-Just be very careful to use the same combo image (hd512 or hd1k) as you used originally.
+Just be very careful to use the same combo image layout (hd512 or hd1k) as you used originally.
+Also remember to calculate the maximum number of slices your hard disk will support and do not exceed this number.

 #### Custom Hard Disk Image